 Today, the electronic dance music segment is one of the most loved and listened to music subtypes ever.
+You can be sure that the Las Vegas shows in 2021 will be rampant with EDM concerts.
 However, contrary to popular belief, EDM has been here for decades, it was just in another format: disco.
 You could even argue that disco was the main reason why EDM is so popular today.
 There is, however, a bigger thing to talk about.
 You cannot simply put all the electronic music in the world under one bracket.
 Even in this segment there are many sub genres and subtypes, a few of which are explained below.

 The most popular form of electronic music comes under this category.
 House music is considered one of the American born styles.
 It was first practiced in Chicago, inspired from the 70s disco revolution, and has hence been quite popular.
 Most of the famous DJs play house music such as David Guetta, Avicii, Hardwell Afrojack, Benny Benassi, Zedd, Daft Punk, Swedish House Mafia etc. Notable subgenres include tribal house, techno house, progressive house, techno house etc.

 Using ‘techno’ as a means of identifying any kind of electro music is wrong, for it is a genre of electronic music itself.
 It is also an American born style, used primarily in Detroit and being spread across the world slowly.
 Notable DJs who were popular proponents of this genre are Carl Cox, Richie Hawtin, Derrick May, Juan Atkins, Victor Calderone, Nicole Moudaber, Adam Beyer among others.